ARCA-VERDE is a collaborative architectural design studio focused on client service.

-ARCA-VERDE is an award winning architectural design studio focused on collaboration and client service.
-With a diverse portfolio of project types ranging from small single family homes to large scale commercial, including retail and institutional projects, no project is too small and no budget too big.
-The firm strives for excellence through an inclusive “client first” design approach placing the client at the centre of the team.
-The ARCA-VERDE approach focuses on design excellence, contextual regionalism and an inclusive attitude toward the environment and humanity.
+ARCA-VERDE is an award-winning architectural design studio focused on collaboration and client service.
+With a diverse portfolio of project types ranging from small single-family homes to large scale commercial, including retail and institutional projects, no project is too small and no budget too big.
+The firm strives for excellence through an inclusive “client first” design approach placing the client at the center of the team.
+The ARCA-VERDE approach focuses on design excellence, contextual regionalism, and an inclusive attitude toward the environment and humanity.
 We are particularly passionate about accessibility and sustainability.
-Each member of our team is either LEED certified or has graduated from Green Architecture.
+Each member of our team is either LEED-certified or has graduated from Green Architecture.

-ARCA-VERDE is currently led by principal architect Michael Peixoto, OAA, MRAIC.
-Michael has worked on over 100 projects to date.
-He holds accessibility and sustainability in paramount importance and is a long time advocate and executor of projects involving both.
-He has designed 5 passive houses, 5 LEED projects ranging from Certified to Silver ratings (CI & NC), and two (2) Net-Zero projects.
-Michael helped the City of Ottawa develop their 2025 Accessibility Program, worked with CNIB while completing his architectural thesis on “A Blind Experience of Architecture” and teaches part-time in Algonquin’s Green Architecture and Architectural Technology programs.
+ARCA-VERDE is led by principal architect Michael Peixoto, OAA, MRAIC.
+Michael has worked on over 100 projects to date and holds accessibility and sustainability in paramount importance and is a long time advocate and executor of projects involving both.
+Michael experience includes: six (6) passive houses, five (5) LEED projects ranging from Certified to Silver ratings (CI & NC), and two (2) Net-Zero projects.
+Michael helped the City of Ottawa develop the 2025 Accessibility Program, worked with CNIB while completing his architectural thesis on “A Blind Experience of Architecture”, and he teaches part-time in Algonquin’s Green Architecture and Architectural Technology programs.
 Michael is a Passive House Certified Designer, and is LEED Certified.